Ping-P0ng/ADContentViewer/README.md

 ADContentViewer is a simple web viewer for active directory objects.

 Currently only one format is supported - ADFind default.
 The search is performed by the parameter sAMAccountName.
-Hash file must be in the pwd format.

-# Install
+# Installation

 Install python packages: `pip3 install tornado argparse`

-# Use
+# Usage

-Example: `python3 ADContentViewer.py -db adcontent.db -u ./test/users.txt -g ./test/groups.txt -c ./test/computers.txt -pwd ./test/dcsync.pwd`

-This command parse files content and add to db.
 Tornado server listening on http://127.0.0.1:16600.

 Example: `python3 ADContentViewer.py -db adcontent.db`

-This command use existing db.
+This command use existing db or create new.

+Нou can add objects dumps. via the tools page.

 # Screenshots